spring-projects/spring-integration-samples/basic/jms/README.md

 		1. Channel Adapter Demo
 		2. Gateway Demo
+		3. Aggregation Demo

-When running either one of the demos you will see the following prompt:
+When running any of the demos you will see the following prompt:

 	> Please type something and hit <enter>

 * **GatewayDemo** uses the *DemoBean* service, which will echo the response and upper-casing it.
 * **ChannelAdapterDemo** will simply echo the response
+* **AggregatingDemo** uses a JMS Topic; and aggregates the responses from two inbound gateways, which invoke a flow that upper-cases the response; the aggregation returns a list of responses.

-There are also test cases that exercise both demos; utilizing Spring 3.0 profiles to route the output to a QueueChannel instead of stdout.
+There are also test cases that exercise each demo; utilizing Spring 3.0 profiles to route the output to a QueueChannel instead of stdout.